-As a biopharmaceutical company focusing on the development of several immunotherapy technologies, we establish corporate goals that are designed to contribute to the development of our lead programs, rindopepimut and CDX-011, to ensure that we manage our cash effectively and have sufficient funding to complete near term development activities for our lead drug candidates and, where appropriate, to pursue partnerships and collaborations through which we can leverage the value of our drug candidates.
+As a biopharmaceutical company focusing on the development of several immunotherapy technologies, we establish corporate goals that are designed to contribute to the development of our lead programs, rindopepimut and glembatumumab vedotin, to ensure that we manage our cash effectively and have sufficient funding to complete near term development activities for our lead drug candidates and, where appropriate, to pursue partnerships and collaborations through which we can leverage the value of our drug candidates.
 We seek to link the financial interests of our Named Executive Officers to those of our stockholders by tying compensation to the achievement of these strategic corporate goals, which we believe will drive long-term stockholder value.
 Each year we establish corporate goals the achievement of which we believe are essential to the long-term success of our business.

-In 2012, we engaged Radford, an Aon Hewitt Company, to review our executive compensation programs and to assess Celldex's base salaries, short-term incentive opportunities, target total cash and long-term incentives from a competitive standpoint.
 The Compensation Committee has adopted a compensation philosophy of targeting our executive compensation to the 50th percentile of executive compensation of our peer group and the Radford Global Life Sciences Survey results.
 Executive compensation may be above or below the 50th percentile based on an executive's experience, scope of position, individual performance and company constraints.
-On Radford's recommendations, the Compensation Committee increased annual base salary for our existing executive officers by 2% to 3% in 2012 and established new bonus targets ranging from 30% to 55% of annual base salary, depending on the position.
+The Compensation Committee increased annual base salary for our existing executive officers by 2.9% to 3.3% in mid-2013, depending on the position.

-Our Compensation Committee reviewed our performance relative to our 2012 corporate goals and concluded that we had achieved 100% of our business and financial operations goals, which resulted in a payout of 100% of our executive officers' 2012 bonus target.
-Further, stock options granted to our executive officers in 2012 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
+Our Compensation Committee reviewed our performance relative to our 2013 corporate goals and concluded that we had achieved greater than 100% of our business and financial operations goals.
+In particular, based on its determination that our executive officers over-achieved their goals with respect to progress in our clinical programs, particularly our rindopepimut and glembatumumab vedotin programs, and to corporate development activities, our Compensation Committee decided to increase the annual bonus payments for our executive officers, which resulted in a payout of 105% to 144% of our executive officers' 2013 bonus target, depending on the position.
+Further, stock options granted to our executive officers in 2013 have exercise prices equal to 100% of the fair value on the date of grant and vest over four years, beginning with 25% vesting one year after the date of grant, then pro-rata vesting quarterly thereafter based on continued service.
 We believe that stock options structured in this manner encourage our executive officers to focus on increasing stockholder value and stock price appreciation over the long term and limit unnecessary risk taking behavior, while promoting retention.

-In 2012, we (i) raised net proceeds of \$83.6 million through sales of our common stock and we ended 2012 with cash, cash equivalents and marketable securities of \$84.0 million and (ii) accomplished the following significant clinical milestones during the year:
+In 2013, we (i) raised net proceeds of \$295.7 million through sales of our common stock and we ended 2013 with cash, cash equivalents and marketable securities of \$303.0 million and (ii) accomplished the following significant clinical milestones during the year: